keesmulder/BayesianMultigroupCircularData/Readme.md

 - ggplot2
 - abind

-Additionally, the C++ library boost must be installed on the system.
+Additionally, the C++ library 'boost' must be installed on the system, as well as Rtools.

 ## Usage